29

 ROI Score: 29/100 · Poor Value

-Delta State University, a small open-enrollment public in Cleveland, Mississippi, posts an ROI score of 29 -- Poor Value tier and one of the weaker numbers in this batch.
+Delta State University, a small open-enrollment public in Cleveland, Mississippi, posts an ROI score of 29 - Poor Value tier and one of the weaker numbers in our dataset.
 Median 10-year earnings of $41,991 are below the national bachelor's median, modeled payback runs 27.8 years (one of the longest in the dataset), debt-to-earnings sits at 0.63 against median debt of $20,390, and completion is 48.1%.
 The 5-year repayment rate of 56.3% indicates many graduates struggle to service loans even years after graduation.
-Net price of $13,540 is moderate (in-state tuition is just $8,605), and the school plays an important regional role in the Mississippi Delta -- one of the most economically distressed regions in the country.
+Net price of $13,540 is moderate (in-state tuition is just $8,605), and the school plays an important regional role in the Mississippi Delta - one of the most economically distressed regions in the country.
 Pell rate of 41.8% reflects high need-based enrollment.
-The bright spot is nursing -- 46 graduates per year earning $68,221 first-year and $76,031 four years out, with a B+ ROI grade -- and Delta State's noted aviation program (23 graduates).
+The bright spot is nursing - 46 graduates per year earning $68,221 first-year and $76,031 four years out, with a B+ ROI grade - and Delta State's noted aviation program (23 graduates).
 Most other majors land at C, D, or F ROI grades, including biology and psychology with debt-to-earnings ratios above 1.0.
 Delta State serves a critical regional purpose, but on pure financial-return math the school is hard to recommend outside of nursing.

 Payback Period